ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Attempted client profile, added to the model and routing, fixed login (Bug, you cant switch to other pages while logged in)
 - Abdi: Client Profile

+4/14/2022

+- Cleveland: Added to ClientModel, ClientProfile and ClientCreator.
+You can now create and see the client in the mongo, but it takes a really long time to stop loading on the page.

+- Abdi: Client Profile